CHTC/chtc-website-source/hpc-overview-el7.md

 **4. Fair-share Policy**
 To promote fair access to HPC computing resources, all users are limited to 10 concurrently running jobs at a time.
-Additionally, user are restricted to a total of 600 cores across all running jobs and.
-Core limits do not apply to users from research groups that own more than 600 cores.
+Additionally, user are restricted to a total of 600 cores across all running jobs.
+Core limits do not apply on research group partitions of more than 600 cores.

 **5. Job Priority Policy**